Weather, Safety, Security and School Alerts

 We coordinate our response to a crisis with local public safety agencies, such as the Ames Police and Fire Departments, the Story County Sheriff and Emergency Management Agency, and area hospitals.

+The Director of Communications manages the information given to the community and to media to ensure it is accurate, consistent and serves to enhance the response to the situation.
 We provide information to parents and guardians about the situation, dismissal procedures, and procedures for reuniting families with students.
 The methods we use to get in touch with parents and guardians may vary, depending on the nature of the situation.

 - If appropriate to the situation, we will post alerts on the District website and distribute them to the media.

 What Parents and Guardians Can Do To Help

 - Check your contact preferences in the Infinite Campus Parent Portal to get timely information by text and email.
 Follow the instructions you receive in any message you receive from the District.